happydasch/btconfig/README.md

 ## Modes

-Btconfig can be executed in different run modes.
+btconfig can be executed in different run modes.

 ### Mode: LIVE